opentok/interactive-broadcast-android/README.md

 ## Complete code example

 You have completed the task of setting up a fully working example that uses the OpenTok Interactive Broadcast Solution!
 You can add processing for events and errors, and begin using your program.

-## Additional information

-For information on how to set up archiving on an Interactive Broadcast (IB) instance, click <a href="./ARCHIVING.md">here</a>.